UK Food Science Courses

 Source: The Times and Sunday Times Good University Guide 2019.

 - Typical IELTS requirements: 6.5 overall, with no lower than 6.0 in any one component.

 If you need to improve your IELTS score ahead of beginning a Food Science degree, learn more about cheap and flexible part-time IELTS classes in London today.

 Please note that entry requirements vary for each UK university.

 Where can I study Food Science in the UK?

-To learn more about the best Food Science courses in the UK, find details on the top ten ranking Food Science universities in the Times Good University Guide 2019 below:
+To learn more about the best Food Science courses in the UK, find details on the top ten ranking Food Science universities in The Sunday Times Good University Guide 2021 below:

 - University of Surrey